 8: Secure the leg

-9: Maintain strong position (if your position is breaking, you can let go and reset to neutral)
+9: Maintain a strong position (if your position is breaking, you can let go and reset to neutral)

 10.A: Pull your opponent into empty space